TheArturthur/CoppermindScraper/Cosmere/Unkalaki.md

 ### Other
 At one point, [[Rock\|Rock]] tells [[Bridge Four\|Bridge Four]] about the Unkalaki dueling system, saying that the two men would drink [[Mudbeer\|mudbeer]] and sing until one of them gives up.
 The point is that by the end of the duel, no one will recall why they were fighting.
 Unkalaki names are usually entire sentences in the form of poems, which makes them hard to remember for people who are used to [[Alethi\|Alethi]] names.
 Insults with similar rhyme and structure as the poem name of the insulted party are valued especially highly in conflicts among Horneaters.
 Rock wears a beard style called *humaka'aban*, which he says is the pride of every Unkalaki.
 Kaladin describes it as long sideburns that curve down to the chin.
 The chin itself and the area around the lips are cleanly shaven.
 Rock seems reluctant to the idea that other people besides Horneaters could wear the beard style.
+Horneater fashion may be surprising to foreigners, who expect their homeland to be freezing.
+Due to the Horneater oceans however, their homeland is warm.
+This is reflected in their fashion, which has an almost tropical flair.
+They are known to wear kilts.
 Unkalaki engage in trade with inhabitants of [[Shadesmar\|Shadesmar]], and [[Aluminum\|aluminum]] is one of the commodities they have received.
 In fact, there is a clan of Horneaters that lives in Shadesmar, including a handful that reside in [[Lasting Integrity\|Lasting Integrity]] during the time of the fortress' isolationist policy.

 ### Architecture and farming